 While some students will have completed the Morrisby test in earlier years, we recognise that it is not available to many external students in their previous schools.
 We therefore provide the opportunity for Lower Sixth Form to complete the full psychometric test at the beginning of the academic year.
 The comprehensive assessment measures a student’s skills, and evaluates their interests and aspirations, producing detailed personalised results which include further study and career suggestions.
 Additionally Morrisby provide a dedicated assessment tool for post-18 options, which students complete later in the year to help them with their future choices.

 We recognise the value of taking a gap year, and actively support those students who wish to do so.
 Talks from gap year providers, such as Oyster Worldwide, form part of our preparedness programme, and we invite gap year students to return to school for help and advice with their UCAS application, and to apply as part of the school cohort.
 We also provide them with a login for Unifrog during their gap year.

 Alumni engagement and mentoring

-Our career learning programme benefits significantly from the amazing support of our Elthamians community, with OEs providing students with invaluable work experience placements and internships, as well as careers talks and networking opportunities.
-We also have a mentor programme, ‘Elthamentors’, which encourages current Sixth Form students to engage with OEs, who will inspire and motivate their mentee, providing additional support and advice in relation to university applications and future career choices.
+Our career learning programme benefits significantly from the amazing support of our Elthamians community, with OEs providing students with invaluable work experience placements, projects and internships, as well as careers talks and networking opportunities.
+We also offer a mentor programme, ‘Elthamentors’, which encourages current Sixth Form students to engage with OEs, who will inspire and motivate their mentee, providing additional support and advice in relation to university applications and future career choices.
 All Sixth Form students are invited to join the Elthamians Network, which provides lifelong access to our highly supportive alumni community.